Search the Health Library

 Get the facts on diseases, conditions, tests and procedures.

 Find Research Faculty

 Enter the last name, specialty or keyword for your search below.

 School of Medicine

 For one day, hundreds of health care professionals across the organization came together to learn about their colleagues' work in patient safety, research, safety culture and prevention and identification of harm.
-The theme of this year’s summit was “Working Together to Achieve Zero Preventable Harm.”
+The theme of the 2016 summit was “Working Together to Achieve Zero Preventable Harm.”

 - Two Keynote speeches by:

 David Newman-Toker, a professor of neurology and director of the neuro-visual and vestibular division at the Johns Hopkins University School of Medicine.
 His research focuses on eliminating stroke misdiagnoses in frontline health care settings such as the Emergency Department.